 Citing increasing crime on and near car storage sites in the Twin Cities, an urban Minnesota blog post writer plans to introduce several safety proposals that deserve serious consideration.

-Nicole Salica, a leading voice on transportation issues, plans to ask a legislator to introduce their proposal during the 2020 session.
+Pine Salica, a leading voice on transportation issues, plans to ask a legislator to introduce their proposal during the 2020 session.
 Salica told a writer that they’ve heard from people in the metro area and greater Minnesota describe unpleasant experiences with parking sites and who worry about their safety when they use the system.

 “Minnesotans use cars to commute to work and school.
 I know many people from different parts of the state who drive cars to the Mall of America or to sports events and or to the airport,” Salica said.
 “Sadly, a casual perusal of news articles reveals … a number of assaults, robberies and other criminal activity taking place in ramps and at street-level car storage spots.”